OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 }
 ```

-Notice the "Root detected" message in the <code>onCreate</code> method and the various methods called in the preceding `if`-statement (which perform the actual root checks).
-Also note the "This is unacceptable..." message from the first method of the class, <code>private void a</code.
+Notice the "Root detected" message in the `onCreate` method and the various methods called in the preceding `if`-statement (which perform the actual root checks).
+Also note the "This is unacceptable..." message from the first method of the class, `private void a`.
 Obviously, this displays the dialog box.
-There is an `alertDialog.onClickListener` callback set in the <code>setButton</code> method call, which  closes the application via <code>System.exit(0)</code> after successful root detection.
+There is an `alertDialog.onClickListener` callback set in the `setButton` method call, which  closes the application via `System.exit(0)` after successful root detection.
 With Frida, you can prevent the app from exiting by hooking the callback.

-The <code>onClickListener</code> implementation for the dialog button doesn't do much:
+The `onClickListener` implementation for the dialog button doesn't do much:

 ```
 package sg.vantagepoint.uncrackable1;